ch-stark/blog1506/acm/README2.md

 	spec:
 	  clusterSet: default

-ClusterPools encapsulate infrastructure details of the underlying cloud provider and assign any clusters created to the ManagedClusterSet (in this case red-cluster-set).
+ClusterPools abstract cloud provider infrastructure details and map any clusters created to the ManagedClusterSet (red-cluster-set).
 The example shown here is for AWS and the contents of the install-config.yaml have been omitted for brevity.
-A corresponding ClusterPool resource for GCP must also be instantiated and have non-overlapping CIDRs so that it can join the Submariner network.
+A corresponding ClusterPool resource for GCP must also be defined with a non-overlapping CIDR space so that both clusters can join a Submariner network.

 	apiVersion: hive.openshift.io/v1
 	kind: ClusterPool